 JNT Visual - Fotolia

-Managed wide area network (WAN) services are nothing new -- a customer pays a service provider a flat monthly subscription fee to install, monitor and maintain networking equipment (such as routers) at branch offices.
-Managed service contracts typically include service level agreements, guaranteeing that customers can expect a certain degree of performance and connectivity even in remote locations.
+Managed WAN services are nothing new -- a customer pays a service provider a flat monthly subscription fee to install, monitor and maintain networking equipment, such as routers, at branch offices.
+Managed service contracts typically include service-level agreements, guaranteeing customers can expect a certain degree of performance and connectivity, even in remote locations.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Managed software-defined WAN (SD-WAN) services are much newer, however, since SD-WAN itself is relatively new.
 Managed SD-WAN is something of an odd duck, since SD-WAN technologies are sold partly because of the ease they bring to WAN management.

 At the highest level, SD-WAN brings the world of software-defined networking to the edge of the network, with the same general goals as SDN: Decrease capital expense, decrease operating expense, and increase agility and flexibility.

 SD-WAN architecture is based on SDN's separation of the control plane and data plane, with a central policy engine holistically managing all endpoints -- hard or soft in each location.
 SD-WAN helps with three key problems: